Izenda7Series/docs-html/_sources/ui/doc_report_designer_access.rst.txt

 #.
 Select an Access Right (See details in List of Access Rights table
    below).
 #.
 Click Save button at the top to save the list.

+.. list-table:: List of "Share With" Options
+   :class: apitable
+   :header-rows: 1

+   *  - **Share With Value**
+      - Specific User
+      - Specific Role
+      - Everyone
+   *  - **Interaction**
+      - All roles of User
+      - This Role
+      - All roles of tenant/system

 .. list-table:: List of Access Rights
    :class: apitable